 In myasthenia gravis, the immune system produces antibodies (proteins) that block or damage muscle receptor cells.

 This prevents messages from being passed from the nerve endings to the muscles, which results in the muscles not contracting (tightening) and becoming weak.

 It’s not fully understood why some people’s immune systems produce specific antibodies that block the nerve’s signal to the muscle.

 The presentation of MG has the following characteristics:

-The usual initial complaint is a specific muscle weakness rather than generalized weakness
+The usual initial complaint is a specific muscle weakness rather than a generalized weakness

 Extraocular muscle weakness or ptosis is present initially in 50% of patients and occurs during the course of illness in 90%

 The disease remains exclusively ocular in only 16% of patients